-We are a new business, having spun out of KPMG on 2 March 2020, but our team and the value we add is long established.
-We currently have ~ 1,240 clients.
+As noted in previous reports, we are a young business, having spun out of KPMG on 2 March 2020, but our team and the value we add is long established.
+We currently have ~ 1,540 clients.
 All but one of our clients moved across from KPMG with us, and our list of clients continues to grow.
 In October 2022, we acquired Premier Group, which grew our business exposure to pension schemes, admin and rewards and benefits advice.
-We employ ~900 members of staff.
+We also acquired Deloitte Total Rewards & Benefits (DTRB), which completed in May 2023, while the business fully integrated into Isio group in October 2023 (following the financial year end), further expanding our full-service advisory capabilities.
+We now employ ~1,256 members of staff.

 Our investment advisory business is a key strategic growth area for Isio.
-The investment team is now ~ 165 strong bringing deep expertise across the full range of investment advisory services including asset allocation, portfolio structuring, risk management, manager selection, investment research and monitoring.
+The investment team is now ~171 strong bringing deep expertise across the full range of investment advisory services including asset allocation, portfolio structuring, risk management, manager selection, investment research and monitoring.
 Our team is drawn from a wide range of backgrounds including asset management, insurance, banking, actuarial and consultancy.